Gnomorian/gnom-gnom-utils/README.md

 ## Swapable hotbars
   - Swapable hotbars that swap 9x1 row of the inventory to the hotbar on keypress.
   - Rotation? or Swapable?

-## Some form of controlled explosives or placeable gunpowder
+## Some form of controlled explosives or placeable gunpowder.
 ## Enchantment on armor that makes you fly but degrades your armor per sec.

 -------------------------